 Then again, no matter how short their contracts are, ensure you do a background check.

 With the prominence of the gig economy, 90% of organizations are filling positions with the temporary workforce.
 Temporary employees are hired for many reasons, most notably:

 - To save on labor costs and the administrative and training expenses associated with full-time hires.

 - The need to deal with increased workflows from temporary assignments and supplement the performance of permanent employees.

 - To save costs on rewards and benefits and avoid the perception of wage inequality.

 - To avoid liabilities and respond to budget constraints.

-Given the critical roles that part-time employees play in organizations today, you will need an effective recruitment process to get the best workers for the job.
-The above master-plan should help you get rockstar temp employees that can ensure a smooth hiring process leading to improved bottom line.
+Given the critical roles that part-time employees play in organizations today, you will need an effective employee recruiting process to get the best workers for the job.
+The above master plan should help you get rockstar temp employees that can ensure a smooth hiring process leading to an improved bottom line.